 For the small budget that this game had attached to it, the visuals were fairly well handled, and the limited textural detail allows for it to run pretty smoothly on consoles, with a sharp 60 fps frame rate.
-The best looking element in the game is the sunset in the distance throughout each run of the game.
+The best-looking element in the game is the sunset in the distance throughout each run of the game.
 It’s vibrant and captivating as well as pretty realistic.
-The biggest complaint I have is that not much more time seems to have spent by the developers thinking a little bit more about the conceptual design of the game, since the surrounding scenery is largely bland for the most part.
+The biggest complaint I have is that not much more time seems to have spent by the developers thinking a little bit more about the conceptual design of the game since the surrounding scenery is largely bland for the most part.

 Gameplay – 8/10

-Though the main objective is to simply last as long in each run as possible, whilst collecting power-ups on the way to keep the sun from setting, along with items collected to increase the high score and maximum points multiplier, each run is kept fresh by giving players side missions, involving the fulfilment of certain criteria, which in turn, unlocks upgrades for the player’s ship, such as increased magnetic attraction to items or sharper turning.
-Despite repetition, the game has the ability to keep players entertained for an extraordinarily long time, and become extremely satisfying once the player has mastered the game’s basic mechanics.
+Though the main objective is to simply last as long in each run as possible, whilst collecting power-ups on the way to keep the sun from setting, along with items collected to increase the high score and maximum points multiplier, each run is kept fresh by giving players side missions, involving the fulfillment of certain criteria, which in turn, unlocks upgrades for the player’s ship, such as increased magnetic attraction to items or sharper turning.
+Despite the repetition, the game has the ability to keep players entertained for an extraordinarily long time and become extremely satisfying once the player has mastered the game’s basic mechanics.